What is CBT?

 The number of CBT sessions you need depends on the difficulty you need help with.
 Often this will be between five and twenty weekly sessions lasting between 30 and 60 minutes each.
 CBT is mainly concerned with how you think and act now, instead of looking at and getting help with difficulties in your past.

-About Helen Dacey – CBT Practitioner and Counsellor
+About Helen Dacey – Cognitive Behavioural Therapy and Counselling

 For more information about Helen please click here